hangnt1623/Business-Operation-Analysis-in-Bicycle-Manufacturing-using-SQL/README.md

 | Socks | 2724 | 523 | 4.21 | 2 |
 | Road Frames | 5564 | 1137 | 3.89 | 3 |

+*Findings & Recommendations*
+- Findings
+  + Mountain Frames shows the strongest growth, increasing over 5 times compared to the previous year, indicating a surge in demand
+  + Socks and Road Frames also have very high growth, over 4 times and nearly 4 times respectively
+  + -> These categories are the main drivers of Adventure Works’ sales growth.
+- Recommendations
+  + Prioritize production and inventory for these categories
+  + Focus marketing and promotions on them
+  + Explore product expansion or innovation to sustain growth.

 **QUERY 3 - Ranking Top 3 TeritoryID with biggest Order quantity of every year.
 If there's TerritoryID with same quantity in a year, do not skip the rank number**